The Ink Spill New Yorker Cartoonists Library

 When I began Ink Spill back in 2008 one of the sections planned for the future was a library of collections by New Yorker cartoonists.
 Work is now underway to build the library, with the first scans appearing below.
 The online Ink Spill Library draws on our collection but is not a catalog of our collection.
 It’s an attempt to assemble a visual library of what has been published by the magazine’s artists (including some of the books they illustrated).
 Scans of books will continue to be added over time to the library as a whole and for each cartoonist (for example: at the moment just one book by Glen Baxter and one by Ludwig Bemelmans appears.
 More will eventually be added).

 A further note: in a case where a cartoonist did not have a collection of their work, we’ve included a book or books they illustrated.
 Roberta Macdonald is an example.
 We’ve also added illustrated books by cartoonists who do have collections of their own work (Steinberg, for instance), but the library is by no means trying to be inclusive of all illustrated books.
 My thanks to Tom Bloom, Chris Wheeler and Warren Bernard for some of the rarer cover scans.
-I am particularly indebted to Gretchen Maslin, who is archiving these materials and building the library.
-She comes to Ink Spill having worked in Special Collections at the Vassar College Library as well as The New Yorker‘s library.
+I am particularly indebted to Gretchen Maslin, who archived these materials and built the library.
+She came to Ink Spill having worked in Special Collections at the Vassar College Library as well as The New Yorker‘s library.

 Suggestions for additions always welcome.
 Please contact me using the “contact” link icon to the right.